turingschool/curriculum/tutorials/better_views/view_partials.markdown

 Refresh your browser and the view should display correctly.

-### Magical Partial Selection
+## Magical Partial Selection

-When we first rendered the comments partial, you might have been thinking that instead of:
+When we first rendered the comments partial, you might have known that instead of:

 ```haml
 = render :partial => 'comments'